sneezycat0/blackjack/README.md

 The game also accepts a "names.txt" file in the same folder to use as names for the CPU players.

+To add music, create a folder called "music" in the same path as the game, and add your files there.

 I think that's it, enjoy!
 If you've any questions or feedback feel free to contact me.